Revln9/Algeria-Json/README.md

 # Algeria-Json
-Json array of all algerian cities including provinces
+Json array of all algerian wilayas (states) including provinces